srseidel/atrocitee-astro/Docs/Atrocitee-MVP-Phase1-Foundation.md

 - **Database Schema**: Initial schema design should anticipate future needs while keeping initial implementation simple
 - **Cloudflare Configuration**: Environment variables and settings must be properly configured for security
 - **Mobile Responsiveness**: All base UI components must be designed with mobile-first approach
+- **Reference Materials**: Astroship theme was used as design reference.
+The reference repository should not be tracked in Git to avoid Cloudflare deployment issues with submodules.
+Clone reference locally when needed.

 ## Success Criteria